OhioBob/Grannus-Expansion-Pack/README.md

 ## Other Optional Mods

-Install the optional mods of your choice by drilling down to [GEP Download]\Optional Mods\GEP_[mod name]\ and then copying or merging the GameData folder into your KSP install.
+Install the optional mods of your choice by drilling down to [GEP Download]\Optional Mods\GEP_[mod name]\ and then copying/merging the GameData folder into your KSP install.

 If using [Final Frontier](https://spacedock.info/mod/580/Final%20Frontier), it must be downloaded and installed separately.